stephanecharette/DarkHelp/readme.md

 ![annotated image example](src-doc/shade_25pcnt.png)

+# What is the DarkHelp CLI?

 DarkHelp also has [a very simple command-line tool](https://www.ccoderun.ca/darkhelp/api/Tool.html) that uses the DarkHelp C++ API so some of the functionality can be accessed directly from the command-line.
 This can be useful to run tests or for shell scripting.

 # What is DarkHelp Server?

-DarkHelp Server is a command-line tool that loads a neural network once, and then stays running in the background.
+DarkHelp Server is a command-line tool that loads a neural network once, and then keeps running in the background.
 It repeatedly applies the network to images or video frames and saves the results.

-Unlike the usual Darknet and DarkHelp CLI which have to re-load the neural network every time they're called, DarkHelp Server only does this once.
+Unlike Darknet and the DarkHelp CLI which have to re-load the neural network every time they're called, DarkHelp Server only does this once.
 DarkHelp Server [can be configured](https://www.ccoderun.ca/darkhelp/api/Server.html) to save the results in `.txt` format, `.json` format, annotate images, and can also crop the objects and create individual image files from each of the objects detected by the neural network.

 # License